 Qualifications: Aquatic Sport Federation-certified instructor; International Life Saving Federation-certified lifeguard

 Qualifications: Swim Australia-certified swim instructor; Japan Swimming Federation-certified instructor; Tokyo Swimming Association-certified swim instructor

 What is the temperature of the Sky Pool water?

-The Sky Pool is set at 29 degrees Celsius, the recommended maximum temperature for recreational pools.
+The Sky Pool is set at between 27 and 29 degrees Celsius, the recommended maximum temperature for recreational pools.
 This is warm enough for both comfortable swimming and lounging.
 If the temperature is too high, there is the potential for bacteria, algae and other organisms to thrive.

 Does the Sky Pool glass roof block ultraviolet light?

 The glass roof is glazed with a protective coating that blocks 99 percent of ultraviolet light.
 Swimmers, therefore, do not need to apply sunblock.

 Swim caps are not compulsory at the Sky Pool.
 With so many swimmers at the pool during weekends, the Swim Committee decided that introducing a swim cap requirement might deter regular users.